particle-iot/beacon-scanner-library/README.md

 * __Tracker Continuous:__ With a Tracker, continuously scan and publish the most recently detected when the Tracker decides to publish
 * __Tracker Callback:__ With a Tracker, continuously scan, and use callbacks to alert the application when a beacon has been newly detected, or has been missed for more than 10 seconds.
 The callback function will store these events, and then append them to the normal location publish.
 * __Laird BT510 Log:__ This example logs when it receives alarms and events from the Laird BT510 beacon.
 It also exposes a function that can be called from the Particle Cloud with JSON to reconfigure the settings of the beacons that are nearby.
+* __ble-scanner-bthome__: This example logs information of the BTHome devices (in particular Shelly BLE buttons and Window sensors).
+* __ble-scanner-ruuvi__: This example logs information of the Ruuvi tags.